nuxt-modules/mdc/README.md

 export default {}
 ```

-Next, update your Vue project's Vite config file (e.g. `vite.config.ts`) to alias the module's imports to the stub file.
-For example:
+Next, update your Vue project's Vite config file (e.g. `vite.config.ts`) to alias the module's imports to the stub file:

 ```ts
 import { defineConfig } from 'vite'